ioquatix/rack-freeze/README.md

 ### What bugs does this fix?

-It guarantees, within the limits of the freeze API, that middleware won't mutate during a request.
+It guarantees as much as is possible, that middleware won't mutate during a request.

 ```ruby
 # This modifies `Rack::Builder#use` and `Rack::Builder#to_app` to generate a frozen stack of middleware.